MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 ### Re-use the `"suspended"` state

-We first considered in the [`"media-playback-while-not-visible"`](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/IframeMediaPause/iframe_media_pausing.md) permission policy proposal using the `"suspended"` state whenever media playback needed to be paused.
-However, this is not possible, because [only user code can suspend](https://webaudio.github.io/web-audio-api/#dom-audiocontext-suspended-by-user-slot) an `AudioContext`.
+We first considered in the [`"media-playback-while-not-visible"` permission policy] proposal using the `"suspended"` state whenever media playback needed to be paused.
+However, this is not possible, because [only user code can suspend][audiocontext-suspended-by-user-slot] an `AudioContext`.

 ## Stakeholder Feedback / Opposition